LCC-CIT/CIS195-CourseMaterials/LectureNotes/CIS195-LN-W01-D2-BasicHtmlElements.md

 # Lab Assignment

-The lab 1 instructions are posted in the week 1 section on Moodle.
+The lab 1 instructions are posted in the week 1 section on Canvas.

 ------